tchao168/msac-lab6/exercise06.md

         git status

-10. Which of the steps could be omitted? step 7
+10. Which of the steps could be omitted?
+  Ans:      step 7

-11. Why might it be a bad idea to omit them? it can make sure that you add file in
+11. Why might it be a bad idea to omit them?
+   Ans:     it can make sure that you add file in

 12. Repeat the above steps to add a new file with the name `vegetables.txt`